 - Read important points and your own writing aloud to yourself.
 This helps combine visual information with auditory information. - For videos, turn on closed captioning or try to find transcripts of the audio.

-- Use memory devices such as rhymes or repeating things aloud to yourself. - Write out cue cards or speaking notes, even when you will not use them.
-Writing the words combines visual and tactile information with the auditory information. - lacksquare Have someone else quiz vou on test or presentation topics and answer the questions verbally
+Use memory devices such as rhymes or repeating things aloud to yourself.

+tactile information with the auditory information.

+Have someone else quiz you on test or presentation topics and answer the questions verbally.

 Low Kinesthetic